 How To Treat Fungal Acne At Home

-If you have determined that you do have fungal acne, or you feel like you’ve tried everything for acne and haven’t found success, here’s how to treat it at home:
+If you have determined that you do have fungal acne, here’s how to treat it at home:

 A quick side note: Oral antifungals are the most effective treatment and result in rapid improvement.
 A dermatologist will have to prescribe these for you.
 If you can’t afford the medication, or can’t see a doctor just yet, try these effective ways to treat fungal acne at home FAST!

 The Best Fungal Acne Treatment At Home

 Drum roll … using an anti-dandruff shampoo is the best fungal acne treatment at home!
 In some cases, you can see improvement in as little as a week.

 The reason why this specific Nizoral anti-dandruff shampoo is so effective?
 The main ingredient, ketoconazole, interferes with the processes of the fungal cell.1 This basically kills off the fungus.
 Using anti-dandruff shampoo for fungal acne is great for creating a more favorable balance of yeast on the skin.

 How To Use Nizoral Shampoo For Fungal Acne